-The actual code-base for the run-time targets is a combination of target specific code, shared core keyboard software code, and shared lower-level abstracted operating system API code.
-Because the foundation was designed to be cross-platform, and extensible, the ability to run the same keyboard layout (Data) on multiple run-time targets (Programs) is the expected operation.
+Build-A-Board was designed from the ground-up to be a cross-platform, multiple be cross-platform, and extensible, the ability to run the same keyboard layout (Data) on multiple run-time targets (Programs) is the expected operation.
 However, due to a wide range of limitations & potential cross-platform compatibility issues, this cannot be guaranteed.
 Various aspects that may affect a particular run-time target will be addressed in this chapter and the next.